-Take one of nine bus routes to campus with the U-Pass TAP Program offered in conjunction with Long Beach Transit.
+Take one of ten bus routes to campus with the Long Beach Transit TAP Pass.
 Go green, avoid permit fees, traffic, citations, and the stress of finding a parking spot when arriving on campus.

-The U-Pass TAP program provides unlimited rides on all Long Beach Transit buses to students who are currently enrolled or faculty/staff members that are actively employed by the university.
-Direct bus routes to CSULB campus include the 81, 91, 92, 93, 94, 96, 171, 173 and Passport D. You can plan your trip by lbtransit.com/Services/
+The TAP program provides unlimited rides on all Long Beach Transit buses for 75% off the regular LBT student rate.
+Students who are currently enrolled or faculty/staff members that are actively employed by the university qualify for the program.
+Direct bus routes to CSULB campus include the 45, 46, 91, 92, 93, 94, 96, 121, 171, 173.
+You can plan your trip by using http://ridelbt.com/

 Travel from Los Angeles and Orange County

 Coming to Campus from Los Angeles: Metropolitan Transit Authority (MTA)

 The MTA 577 Express comes directly to the campus, and the Metro Blue Line train comes to downtown Long Beach, where riders can transfer to a Long Beach Transit bus to complete their trip to campus.
 Plan your trip by calling 800.COMMUTE or by visiting www.metro.net.

 Coming to campus from Orange County: Orange County Transit Authority (OCTA)